 Lessee: You | Lessor: the Landlord

-Often, these are the terms used in generic lease agreements (aka ones that are handed en masse in college towns).
+Often, these are the terms used in generic lease agreements.
 Don’t get them confused.
 Sometimes it is helpful to take a highlighter with you to the signing and highlight all of your (lessee’s) responsibilities.

 Buyer Beware: Know your rights, responsibilities and, equally important, know your landlord’s rights and responsibilities.
 Be wary of anything that says “I forfeit my right to an attorney” or “I will not seek legal action”.
 These are often thrown into the fine print and nullify any possibility of legal action later, if necessary, opening you up to further abuse.